Top.Mail.Ru

 In the orchestra since 2022

-Laureate of the V All-Russian Competition for Symphony Orchestra Artists (II prize) and the IV Rubinstein International Competition of Chamber Ensembles (as a member of the Rebellion Quartet, III prize).
+In 2023, she was awarded first prize of the VI All-Russian Competition for the Symphony Orchestra Artists.
+She is the Laureate of the IV Rubinstein International Competition of Chamber Ensembles (as a member of the Rebellion Quartet, III prize), the IX Yuri Bashmet International Viola Masters Competition (I Prize, 2023).

 She worked in the orchestras of the Verbier Festival (2016–2017) and the Tsinandali Festival (2019).
 She took part in the Prityazhenie Festival, the Winter International Art Festival in Sochi, etc.